ros/class_loader/QUALITY_DECLARATION.md

 ### Public API Declaration [1.iii]

+All symbols in the installed headers are considered part of the public API.

+All installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.

 ### API Stability Within a Released ROS Distribution [1.iv]/[1.vi]

 `class_loader` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.